home-assistant/home-assistant.io/source/_integrations/blebox.markdown

 ### Simon 55 GO SWITCH

-This integration adds the Simon 55 GO device ("blebox inside") as a switch entity to Home Assistant
+This integration adds the Simon 55 GO device ("blebox inside") as a switch entity to Home Assistant.

 #### Key supported features